 You’re a role model for your children, and they need to see that it’s OK to take a break.

 This may be the new normal, so use this time to iterate

 With planning and flexibility, you and your pintsized colleagues can both thrive at home.
 They may still occasionally barge in on your Zoom calls, but come on, they’re kids!
 Keep in touch with other working parents online to swap ideas for activities and maintain your social connections.
-You’ll get through it, and we may be working this way for a very long time, so seize the opportunity.
+You’ll get through it, and we’ll be working this way, with our homes and families nearby, much more in the future, so seize the opportunity.